 TeleCare: Clients receive a phone call 365 days a year from our dedicated volunteers for socialization, well-check, or as a reminder to take medications.
 This program is especially beneficial for those who are isolated or do not have a good support system in place.

-Grief Support: Life After Loss is sponsored by the Sedona Community Center and Hospice Compassus.
+Grief Support: Life After Loss is a support group for those who have suffered a loss, sponsored by the Sedona Community Center and Hospice Compassus.
 Meetings are held once a week in a quiet private setting at the Center.

 Educational and Fitness Programs: A wide range of fitness classes are offered as well as art classes.
 Programs may vary throughout the year.
 Please see the Classes and Gatherings tab above for a current description and schedule.

 Facility Rental and On-Site Catering: We have two great rooms as well as an outdoor patio,rotunda and barbecue pit available for your meeting or special occasion.
 Our award winning kitchen will work with you to create the perfect menu for your event.
 Please see the Facility Rental Tab above for more details.